Cynk suspension ending, but shares unlikely to trade

 Brokerages wanting to market the stock must file a form with FINRA, explaining that they are satisfied with any updated information.

-Cromwell Coulson, president and chief executive at OTC Markets Group, expects no brokerages to file the required paperwork for Cynk to trade on exchanges, a spokeswoman told Reuters.
+Cromwell Coulson, president and chief executive at OTC Markets Group, which operates the OTC Pink market on which Cynk had traded, said last week the stock is not likely to be publicly quoted again because no broker will be able to file the appropriate paperwork with regulators.

 Among the investors hurt by the sudden rally were those shorting the shares - borrowing and selling in expectation of it dropping.
 That can be dangerous with stocks that have little liquidity, like Cynk, that go on a sudden run.
 Shares at one point hit $21.95 on July 10 before closing at $13.90 that day, the last day it was traded.